Analysis | Red and blue America are evolving into vulnerable and safe America

-Over the next five months, Monmouth polling found exactly what you’d expect.
+Over the next five months, Monmouth polling found what you’d expect.
 The percentage of people who’d gotten the vaccine or said they planned to went up and the percent saying they would wait and see went down.
 The percentage who said they likely wouldn’t get a dose also remained steady, with about a quarter of Americans sticking by that position even now.

 There’s been a lot of analysis of this pattern, repeated looks at who isn’t getting the vaccine and why.
 That analysis, too, has been fairly consistent.
 For example, it remains the case that Democrats are far more likely to say they have gotten the vaccine than are Republicans.
 Democrats are also a lot less likely to say they don’t plan to get it at all.